GaloisInc/mir-json/libs/Patches.md

   Calls to the intrinsic `alloc::boxed::box_new` get compiled down to calls to `exchange_malloc`, which is an untyped allocation function and thus unsupported by crucible-mir.

+* Remove calls to `three_way_compare` intrinsic (last applied: April 28, 2025)

+  The `PartialOrd` and `Ord` impls for integers are implemented with the `three_way_compare` intrinsic, which compiles down to `BinOp::Cmp`.
+This operation is not supported in crucible-mir, so this patch replaces the intrinsic calls with some ordinary two-way comparisons.